DUNE/dune-justin/docs/justin_command.man_page.md

     	      overwritten.

            show-jobscript --jobscript-id JSID
-           show-jobscript --request-id ID --stage-id ID
+           show-jobscript --workflow-id ID --stage-id ID
-    	      Show a jobscript, referenced either by a jobscript identifier or by request and stage.
+    	      Show a jobscript, referenced either by a jobscript identifier or by workflow and stage.
 If an identifier is given, the jobscript is taken from the Jobscripts Library.
 The JSID identifier consists of USER:NAME or SCOPE:NAME, where NAME is the jobscript name, USER is the user name of any user and contains an '@' character, and SCOPE is a Rucio scope name known to justIN.
-    	      Alternatively, if request and stage are given, then the jobscript cached for that request and stage is shown.
+    	      Alternatively, if workflow and stage are given, then the jobscript cached for that workflow and stage is shown.

-           show-stage-outputs --request-id ID --stage-id ID
+           show-stage-outputs --workflow-id ID --stage-id ID
-    	      Shows the datasets to be assigned and the patterns used to find output files of the given stage within the given request.
-Each line of the response consists of "(next)" or "(  )" depending on whether the files are passed to the next stage within the request, and then the scope, files pattern, and destination.
+    	      Shows the datasets to be assigned and the patterns used to find output files of the given stage within the given workflow.
+Each line of the response consists of "(next)" or "(  )" depending on whether the files are passed to the next stage within the workflow, and then the scope, files pattern, and destination.

-           fail-files --request-id ID [--stage-id ID]
+           fail-files --workflow-id ID [--stage-id ID]
-    	      Set all the files of the given request, and optionally stage, to the failed state when they are already in the finding, unallocated, allocated, or outputting state.
+    	      Set all the files of the given workflow, and optionally stage, to the failed state when they are already in the finding, unallocated, allocated, or outputting state.
 Files in the processed, failed, or notfound states are unchanged.
-This allows requests with a handful of pathological files to be terminated, as the Finder agent will see all the files are now in terminal states and mark the request as finished.
+This allows workflows with a handful of pathological files to be terminated, as the Finder agent will see all the files are now in terminal states and mark the workflow as finished.

-           show-files --request-id ID [--stage-id ID] [--file-did DID] show-files --mql QUERY
+           show-files --workflow-id ID [--stage-id ID] [--file-did DID] show-files --mql QUERY
-    	      Show up to 100 files either cached in the justIN Database and filtered by request ID and optionally by stage ID and/or file DID; or found by a query to MetaCat using the given MQL query.
+    	      Show up to 100 files either cached in the justIN Database and filtered by workflow ID and optionally by stage ID and/or file DID; or found by a query to MetaCat using the given MQL query.

-           show-replicas --request-id ID [--stage-id ID] [--file-did DID] show-replicas --mql QUERY
+           show-replicas --workflow-id ID [--stage-id ID] [--file-did DID] show-replicas --mql QUERY
-    	      Show up to 100 replicas either cached in the justIN Database and filtered by request ID and optionally by stage ID and/or file DID; or found by a query to MetaCat using the given MQL query and looked up using Rucio.
+    	      Show up to 100 replicas either cached in the justIN Database and filtered by workflow ID and optionally by stage ID and/or file DID; or found by a query to MetaCat using the given MQL query and looked up using Rucio.

-           show-jobs --jobsub-id ID | --request-id ID [--stage-id ID] [--state STATE]
+           show-jobs --jobsub-id ID | --workflow-id ID [--stage-id ID] [--state STATE]
-    	      Show jobs identified by Jobsub ID or Request ID (and optionally Stage ID).
+    	      Show jobs identified by Jobsub ID or Workflow ID (and optionally Stage ID).
 Job state can also be given to further filter the jobs listed.
-For each job, the Jobsub ID, Request ID, Stage ID, State, and creation time are shown.
+For each job, the Jobsub ID, Workflow ID, Stage ID, State, and creation time are shown.